-The Bonds were offered by the Commission by a competitive sale on December 12, 2019.
+The Bonds were offered by the Commission by a competitive sale occurring on February 25, 2020, in accordance with the Official Notice of Sale.
 The interest rates shown on the inside cover page of this Official Statement for the Bonds are the interest rates resulting from the award of the Bonds at the competitive sale.
 The yields or prices shown on the inside cover page of this Official Statement were furnished by the successful bidder for the Bonds.
 All other information concerning the nature and terms of any reoffering should be obtained from the successful bidder for the Bonds and not from the Commission.